myllynen/byteman-automation-tutorial/README.md

 [Byteman Programmer's Guide](https://downloads.jboss.org/byteman/latest/byteman-programmers-guide.html)
 provides complete description of Byteman script syntax.

-From this initial script we see two downsides with this basic approach which will be addressed in the next sections: first, for lifetime we are relying on a method argument which in a real use case might not be present.
-Second, merely printing statistics on a terminal is not feasible approach with larger applications.

 Here we start the example program and Byteman with it at the same time as a Java agent: